King Kojata: Motifs

+The story includes the "rash promise" motif.

 A. H. Wratislaw suggested the antagonist of the story is the Polish version of Koschei the Deathless, the wizard character of Russian folklore.
 He also suggested that King Kojata "should be compared" to "The Water King, and Vasilissa the Wise".

 The princesses, royal daughters of King Kostei, are enchanted maidens who transform into their geese disguise.
 When they take off the disguise to bathe and play in the water, a human male hides the clothing of the youngest - a story that mirrors the widespread tale of the swan maiden.

 Variants

 Hungary

 In a Hungarian tale published by author Val Biro with the title King Greenbeard, the titular King Greenbeard has travelled the whole world for seventeen years, and stops to drink water from a brook, when, suddenly, the hand of the King of Devils grabs the man's beard.
 The king begs for his release, but the King of Devils makes him promise to deliver that which the king does not know he has at his country, then lets go of the beard.
-The king returns home and discovers he has a teenage son named John, then realizes he her to surrender his son to the devil.
+The king returns home and discovers he has a teenage son named John, then realizes he has to surrender his son to the devil.
 John decides to depart and meet the King of the Devils, and passes by the same brook where his father made his deal.
 The youth sees seven golden ducklings swimming about, and some folded cloaks on the grass.
 He puts one of the cloaks into his satchel, and one of the ducklings begs him to return it.
 She turns into a beautiful maiden, tells him she is the daughter of the King of the Devils, and gives him a ring, so he can traverse twelve doors to reach her father, and promises to help the human when they meet again at her father's house.
-John finally reaches the house of the King of the Devils and is ordered fo perform tasks for him: to make a feathered hat out of a cabbage leaf, to make silver spurs out of cabbage water, and to create brass scales out of a jug of pure water.
-With the King of Devils's daughter's help, John fulfills the first two tasks, but the girl says the third one is impossible to do, and bids them flee that same night.
+John finally reaches the house of the King of the Devils and is ordered to perform tasks for him: to make a feathered hat out of a cabbage leaf, to make silver spurs out of cabbage water, and to create brass scales out of a jug of pure water.
+With the King of Devils' daughter's help, John fulfills the first two tasks, but the girl says the third one is impossible to do, and bids them flee that same night.
 The girl turns herself into a bird, her mare into a golden apple and prince John into a golden ring, and flies away from her father.
 After reaching King Greenbeard's country, the girl assumes her normal form, turns John back and marries him.
+The tale was also republished as Son of the Green-Bearded King, wherein the antagonist is described as "King of All the Waters".